meawoppl/meawoppl.github.io/_portfolio/timelapse.md

 ![alt text](/images/timelapse/fused_man_burn.jpg "!"){:class="rounded_full"}

-The above image is one of the neat byproducts of the set of images, a fusion between a night shot of the man burning, and a calm morning with raking sun angle.
+The above image is one of the byproducts of the set of images we collected, a fusion between a night shot of the man burning, and a calm morning with raking sun angle.
 Ultimately we compiled these photos into a video, which something like a half-million people saw!